 The permanent organizing committee:

 Since 2015 Binghamton University has become the anchor site for the Zassenhaus Conference, by hosting it every two years on odd years.
 On even years we meet at alternative sites.
 Due to the pandemic, in 2020 and 2021 we held the conference in virtual form.
-For 2022 we are having a hybrid conference with an online portion, and an in-person portion at Hofstra University
+In 2022 we held a hybrid conference, with an online portion and an in-person portion at Hofstra University

 Recent past conference sites: